-Name of Lead Department(s): Canadian Food Inspection Agency (CFIA) and Fisheries and Oceans Canada (DFO)
+Name of lead department(s): Canadian Food Inspection Agency (CFIA) and Fisheries and Oceans Canada (DFO)

-Start Date: April 1, 2005
+Start date of the Horizontal Initiative: April 1, 2005

-Total Federal Funding Allocation (start to end date): $59.0M (2005-06 to 2009-10) and $10.4M ongoing
+Total federal funding allocation (start to end date): $59.0M (2005-06 to 2009-10) and $10.3M ongoing

-Description of the Horizontal Initiative (including funding agreement): The NAAHP's goal is to protect Canada's aquatic animal resources and productivity by preventing the introduction and spread of aquatic animal diseases, and by maintaining the seafood industry's competitiveness in international markets.
+Description of the Horizontal Initiative (including funding agreement): The NAAHP's goal is to protect Canada's aquatic animal resources and productivity by preventing the introduction and spread of aquatic animal diseases and by maintaining the seafood industry's competitiveness in international markets.
 This is in line with the Government of Canada's priority to protect Canada's natural resources and economic stability.
 The Agency's priority in this area is a safe and sustainable animal aquatic resource base.

-Shared Outcome(s): Sustainable Aquatic Resource Productivity and Internationally Competitive Aquatic Animal Resource Base Industry, which will allow trade to continue and expand.
+Shared outcome(s): Sustainable Aquatic Resource Productivity and Internationally Competitive Aquatic Animal Resource Base Industry, which will allow trade to continue and expand.

-Canadian Food Inspection Agency (CFIA)
+Canadian Food Inspection Agency

-Aquatic Animal Health Division
+Animal Import/Export Division

-Department of Fisheries and Oceans (DFO)
+Fisheries and Oceans Canada

-Stephen J Stephen
+Stephen J. Stephen

 Biotechnology and Aquatic Animal Health Science